CypRiv/genal/README.md

 In our case, we have been able to find proxies for 571 of the 786 SNPs that were missing in the population genetic data (7 potential proxies have been removed because they were identical to SNPs already present in our data).

 You can customize how the proxies are chosen with the following arguments:
-- **reference_panel**: The reference population used to derive linkage disequilibrium values and find proxies.
+- `reference_panel`: The reference population used to derive linkage disequilibrium values and find proxies.
+Defaults to `eur`.
-- **kb**: Width of the genomic window to look for proxies (in thousands of base-pair positions).
+- `kb`: Width of the genomic window to look for proxies (in thousands of base-pair positions).
+Defaults to `5000`.
-- **r2**: Minimum linkage disequilibrium value with the original SNP for a proxy to be included.
+- `r2`: Minimum linkage disequilibrium value with the original SNP for a proxy to be included.
+Defaults to `0.8`.
-- **window_snps**: Width of the window to look for proxies (in number of SNPs).
+- `window_snps`: Width of the window to look for proxies (in number of SNPs).
+Defaults to `5000`.

 > **Note:**
 >